rspamd/rspamd.com/doc/modules/metric_exporter.md

 # Metric exporter

 Metric exporter collects statistics from Rspamd and feeds them to external monitoring/graphing systems.
-[Graphite](https://graphiteapp.org/) is the only supported backend for now.
+[Graphite](https://graphiteapp.org/) and [Prometheus](https://prometheus.io/) are the only supported backends for now.

 ### Configuration